 Please inform family and friends that UNM-Valencia Campus policy states that students are not called from class to receive telephone calls or visitors.
-Pay phones are available on campus for student and visitor use.

 Visitors on the campus are considered welcome guests of the University.
 However, visitors are expected to conduct themselves in a manner that does not disrupt the educational mission of the campus, hinder the campus community, interfere with the rights of others to the pursuit of their education, or otherwise affect adversely the processes of the University.
 Inappropriate behavior may result in a visitor's removal from the campus grounds.